danielBingham/danielbingham.github.io/source/_posts/2022-08-03-we-might-have-a-way-to-fix-scientific-publishing.md

 ![A screenshot of review comments.](/assets/images/2022-08-03/review-comment.png)

-When they are ready, submit their review with a summary and a recommendation.
+When they are ready, reviewers submit their review with a summary and a recommendation.
 The possible recommendations are:

 - "Recommend Approval" meaning that this draft is ready to publish.
 - "Recommend Changes" meaning that they think it'll be ready to publish after